ethandpark/frostpunk-tutorial/README.md

 ```
 <br />

 Now it's time to add some basic styling.
 We'll start with the parent container.
+The *height* should be whatever your image is.

 ```
 #main-banner {
-    height: 1080px; /* this should be whatever height your image is */
+    height: 1080px;
     overflow: hidden;
     position: relative;
 }